 In addition to those rules, there are some specific rules regarding student-with-student cooperation in this class:

-You may cooperate on the assignments to any degree you wish, including, of course, asking questions of your partner and course staff.
+You may cooperate on the sample test question sets to any degree you wish, as well as make use of course staff and other resources.

 On programming assignments, the work you turn in must be your own; in particular, you may not do joint work.
 You also may not have another person write part of your program or let someone plan the detailed strategy you will use to attack the problem.
 You may ask other students for help on technical matters, such as how to use Java or interpret a Java error message.
 You may, of course, get help from a TA or the instructor: We know what sort of help is allowable, so feel free to ask us any question you have (but we may decline to answer it if it means we will be doing your work for you).
 You may also use data and programs we provide to you.

 You may not copy code from any textbookincluding the text for this courseor any other source unless you have specific permission from the TA or the instructor, or when a lab assignment specifically allows you to do so.
 When you are allowed to adapt code from another source for use in your program code, you must credit the source of that code in your programs comments and any related write-ups.

 Note that we compare submitted lab work to other work done this quarter and done in previous quarters, and will consider it strong evidence of academic dishonesty if any assignments are inappropriately similar.

 More detail about appropriate code reuse is given in the Lab Manual.

 On exams, you must do your own work: Using answers from another source, such as a student sitting near you at the exam, is a particularly serious infraction of academic honesty rules.

 If you are unsure whether certain behavior is acceptable, ask before you engage in it.